harshavardhanponduru/Task-Management-System/README.md

 4. Explore the Profile Page to manage your plans and account details.

 ## Technology Stack

-- **HTML5**: For the structure and layout of the webpages
+- **HTML5**: For the structure and layout of the webpages.
-- **CSS3**: For styling and visual elements
+- **CSS3**: For styling and visual elements.
-- **JavaScript**: For interactive features and functionality
+- **JavaScript**: For interactive features and functionality.
 - **Backend (Optional)**: Add server-side scripting for authentication and database integration if required.

-## Features

-- Responsive design for compatibility with various devices
-- User-friendly forms with validation
-- Dynamic navigation between pages

 ## Contributing

 We welcome contributions to enhance Planico.
 To contribute:
 1. Fork the repository.
-2. Create a new branch for your feature or bug fix.
+2. Create a new branch for your feature or bug fix:
    ```bash
    git checkout -b feature-name
    ```
-3. Commit your changes with a descriptive message.
+3. Commit your changes with a descriptive message:
    ```bash
    git commit -m "Add feature-name"
    ```